2.1.6 Object Manager

-Right-click on the white space under the plots, you can choose View in Order of Appearance or View in Drawing Order to change the view mode of plots in current graph:
+Right-click on the white space under the plots or right-click on the graph node, you can choose View in Order of Appearance or View in Drawing Order to change the view mode of plots in current graph:

 - View in Order of Appearance: View the plots in the order of appearance in graph.